luci/recipes-py/README.md

 --------------------------------------------
 Check the docstrings in `*.py`. `<trollface text="Problem?"/>`

+In addition, most recipe modules have an `example.py` file which exercises most of the code in the module for both test coverage and example purposes.

 If you want to know what keys a step dictionary can take, take a look at `common/annotator.py`.